maxshelley/data-mining/readme.md

 Not sure who owns the AddThis account in here.

-If you need to contact anyone regarding the data in the hack, you're best bet is to speak to the lovely people at [Rewired State](http://rewiredstate.org/).
+If you need to contact anyone regarding the data in the hack, your best bet is to speak to the lovely people at [Rewired State](http://rewiredstate.org/).